anthonydgj/wael/README.md

 # Well-Known Text Arithmetic Expression Language (WAEL)

-The Well-Known Text Arithmetic Expression Language (WAEL) is an experimental, domain-specific language for generating and manipulating geometry patterns.
+The Well-Known Text Arithmetic Expression Language (WAEL - pronounced "whale") is an experimental, domain-specific language for generating and manipulating geometry patterns.
 The language syntax aims to be a superset of [Well-Known Text (WKT)](https://en.wikipedia.org/wiki/Well-known_text_representation_of_geometry) with added support for programming features like variables, basic arithmetic, functions and comments.
 Geometries can be transformed using [array programming](https://en.wikipedia.org/wiki/Array_programming) features like geometry arithmetic and pipe transformations (see the [Syntax](#syntax) section below for details).

 Basic support is currently available for the following 2D geometries: `POINT`, `LINESTRING`, `POLYGON`, `MULTIPOINT`, `MULTILINESTRING`, `GEOMETRYCOLLECTION`.
 Sections with an `⚠ experimental feature` label indicate features that could be updated or modified in future versions.